 Chickens basically need 5 things to survive and thrive.

-Commercial chicken feed.
+Most likely you will feed your flock, commercial chicken feed.
+Therefore you will need a feeder.
 If you live on a farm like us, we give them ground corn, oats, and sometimes soybeans that we grow, along with their favorite treat – kitchen scraps.
-Therefore you will need a feeder.

 The beautiful thing about chickens is that they are pretty self-sufficient.
 If you free-range them, they love to hunt for bugs and seeds.
 They will scratch through piles of dirt to find microorganisms.